vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 Go to the [GROW dashboard](http://dashboard.soom.la) and sign up \ login.
 Upon logging in, you will be directed to the main page of the dashboard.
 You will need to create a new game in order to start your jurney with GROW.

-1. Click on the SOOMBOT -> Click on the "+" button to add a new game.
+1. In the games screen click on the "+" button to add a new game.
 If it's your first time in the dashboard, just click on the "+" button underneath the "Create your first game" label in the middle of the screen.

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")